DevJ2K/ft_linear_regression/README.md

 ## 📄 Overview

 The goal of this project is to introduce basic machine learning concepts.
-You’ll create a program to predict car prices using a simple linear regression model trained with a gradient descent algorithm.
+I created a program to predict car prices using a simple linear regression model trained with a gradient descent algorithm.
 The project focuses on a specific example—predicting car price based on mileage—but once complete, you can apply the model to any similar dataset.

 You’ll build two programs.
 The first will predict car prices: it prompts you for a mileage value, then returns the estimated price for that mileage.
 The second program trains the model by reading a dataset and applying linear regression to adjust the model for accurate predictions.